 - Stirring often, cook over medium heat until glaze is slightly thickened and reduced, about 5-7 minutes.

 - To cook salmon on a pan: Heat olive oil in a large skillet over medium-high heat.
 Season the salmon with pepper, then, add the salmon to the pan, skin-side down.
 Cook 4-5 minutes each side or until fish flakes easily with a fork.
 To cook salmon on the grill: Season salmon with pepper and then rub olive oil over the fillets, making sure they are well oiled.
 Then, add your salmon fillets skinless side over the grill.
 This ensures you get those delicious grill marks.
 Cook for about 4-5 minutes each side or until fish flakes easily with a fork.
 Alternatively, you can wrap the salmon in foil and cook for 10-12 minutes until done.
-To cook salmon in the oven: Place salmon on a baking sheet and cook for 8-12 minutes, depending on the thickness and size of your fillet, until fish flakes easily with a fork.
+To cook salmon in the oven: Preheat oven to 425 degrees.
+Place salmon on a baking sheet and cook for 8-12 minutes, depending on the thickness and size of your fillet, until fish flakes easily with a fork.

 - Spoon soy glaze over cooked salmon fillets and serve over jasmine rice, if desired.